kmhcreative/zappbar/README.md

 * type=“small” - 16x16 icons as button, spaced far enough apart to be clickable on mobile devices.
 * type=“medium” - 24x25 icons as buttons
 * type=“large” - 32x32 icons as buttons
-* include=“twitter,linkedin…” - comma-separated list limiting which social media sites will be included.
+* include=“threads,linkedin…” - comma-separated list limiting which social media sites will be included.
 * exclude=“facebook,pinterest…” - comma-separated list of which social media sites to exclude.

 ### ZappBar Colors